Lubos-source/CertificateStealer/README.md

 - Debug the first version.                                              ✅
 - Rebuild program, upgrade version.                                     ✅
 - Add transfering to (google disk, email, server, ....)                 ❌
+- Checking/Installing cURL to computer                                  ✅
-- Hide console or show fake information                                 ❌
+- Hide console (or show fake information)                               ✅
 - Hide code (deobfuscate code).                                         ❌
 - Try detecting with different antiviruses.                             ❌
 - Wrap the code to some application (make it background process).       ❌